gaqzi/enums/README.md

 This is useful for cases where you need to ensure that all values of a type is accounted for somewhere.

+For the sake of this package an `enum` is a named type with multiple values which you're operating on as a collection.
+They could be strings, ints, and even complex types like functions or structs.

-For example, I have a list of all feature flags and want to ensure that any new flag is added to the list of all flags which is used to fetch the state of the flag from a 3rdparty service.
+For example, I have an enum type for feature flags.
+For each request I call a 3rdparty service to check the state of each flag, so whenever a new flag is created it needs to be added to the all function.

 ## Example